fasterius/seqCAT/README.md

 ## License

-`seqCAT` is released with a MIT licence and is a free software: you may redistribute and/or modify it under the terms of the license.
+The `seqCAT` package is released with a MIT licence and is a free software: you may redistribute and/or modify it under the terms of the license.
 For more information, please see the `LICENCE` file.

 [1]: https://img.shields.io/badge/License-MIT-blue.svg